liammclennan/resume/src/resume.md

 As time goes by I see web applications increasingly moving towards the client, with the server functioning as a data provider.

+ * Asp.Net Mvc
- * RoR
+ * Sinatra
  * Backbone.js
  * node.js
  * Html5
  * Phonegap
+ * jQuery

 ### Programming languages

 Wikipedia's article on [Linguistic relativity](http://en.wikipedia.org/wiki/Linguistic_relativity) says, "the structure of a language affects the ways in which its speakers are able to conceptualize their world".
-I believe that this also applies to programming languages.
+This also applies to programming languages.
 I am interested in languages that help me to focus on the problem and ignore the syntax.

  * JavaScript / CoffeeScript
  * Ruby